agency-quill/agency/documentation/web/dynamic-dynamic-alley.md

 ```html
 <span style="color:#333;margin-left:10px;text-decoration:underline;">Shop Now</span></p></div></a></div></div></div></div>
 ```
-###### Triple-click the code to select it all for Copy and Paste purposes.
+###### Triple-click the above code to select it for Copy and Paste purposes.

 ## GMP (Genesis Management Portal)

-The [GMP](http://gmp-quill.quillcorp.com/) houses the dashboard we use to update the offer codes in real-time.
-Offer codes update overnight automatically, but if you want one to update before that, the GMP has the tools to do so.
+The [GMP](http://gmp-quill.quillcorp.com/) is where we can update the offer codes in real-time.
+Offer codes update overnight automatically, but if you want to update one before that, the GMP is the place to do it.
 Why it is called "Genesis Management Portal" is a story too long to tell here. :)

-To access the dashboard to post offer codes to production find the __"CSR"__ drop-down menu and select __"Sync Offer Code (Pull from Backend)".__
+1. The dashboard to update offer codes in real-time is under the __"CSR"__ drop-down menu.
+Select __"Sync Offer Code (Pull from Backend)".__

-On the page headed "Update Offer Code Content," you will be able to update offer codes.
-Type or paste the offer code you want to update into the "Enter Adcore Offer Code:" field and click the "Search" button. ___Do not include any spaces.
+2. Type or paste the offer code you want to update into the "Enter Adcore Offer Code:" field and click the "Search" button. ___Do not include any spaces.
 These can cause issues with finding and updating offer codes.___

-If the offer code exists, it will load a table with all the offer code fields and their values.
-Below are two buttons "Back" and "Update Offer Code."

-The "Back" button takes you back to the GMP home page.
-The "Update Offer Code" is the button you need to press to post the offer code content to the staging server.
-The process can take a while. ___Don't click anything until the operation finishes and the page reloads.___ Red text, above the "Enter Adcore Offer Code:" field reading: "Offer Code Content Successfully Updated," lets you know the update was successful.
+3. If the offer code exists, it will load a table with all the offer code fields and their values.
+Below it is the button "Update Offer Code."
+Press it to post the offer code content to the staging server.
+The process can take a while. ___Don't click anything until the operation finishes and the page reloads.___ Red text reading: "Offer Code Content Successfully Updated," appears at the top of the page if the update was successful.

-The data is now on the staging server.
-To copy it to all of the Quill.com and QuillConnect servers, you need to continue to step 2: "Update / Refresh data on each server."

-Under the "Back" and "Update Offer Code" buttons is the "STEP 2 / 2" section, a vertical checklist of all of the Quill servers.
+4. Under the "STEP 2 / 2" heading is a checklist of all the Quill servers.
 If you want to push an update to an individual server, click the checkbox next to it.
 To select every server, scroll to the bottom of the list and check the "Select All" box.

-Click the "Update Server" button to finish the update.
-As each server is updated, you will see "Success" in green appear next to it.
+5. Click the "Update Server" button to finish the update.
+As each server is updated, you will see the word "Success" in green appear next to it.

 If you have any questions, please reach out to the Agency Development Team: [Seyi Owolabi](mailto:seyi.owolabi@quill.com) and [Andy Edmonds](mailto:andrew.edmonds@quill.com).